Fatbirder's Top 1000 Birding Websites

 Six traps were set up overnight, and we managed to trap over forty Dark-Bordered Beauty.

-A fantastic weekend, we were shattered after the drive home, but it was well worth it.
+It had been a fantastic weekend.
+Although we were exhausted after the long drive home, every moment had been well worth it.

 Thursday, July 24, 2025